Fall 2025 Newly Admitted Students

 Fall 2025 newly admitted transfer students: attend a small-group, virtual GE and major academic advising session in early June (sign-ups opened on May 8!)

 IMPORTANT: Sign up for the correct major session based on the major you intend to complete, regardless of your currently declared major.
-Refer to the "What is your Intended Major" information below to confirm the correct major.
+Refer to the "What is your Intended Major?" information below to confirm the correct major.

 *DO NOT schedule an individual advising appointment online.
 Appointments made online will be canceled as they are for current/continuing CSUF students at this time.
 Please sign up for one of our June 3 -13 virtual small-group advising sessions.